OfficeDev/office-js-docs-pr/docs/develop/asynchronous-programming-in-office-add-ins.md

 ```

 > [!NOTE]
-> You can specify optional parameters in any order in the JSON object as long as their names are specified correctly.
+> You can specify optional parameters in any order in the parameter object as long as their names are specified correctly.

 ### Pass optional parameters in an options object